VipulPal20/stopwatch/README.md

-This is a web app for a stopwatch made using html css
+This is a web app for a stopwatch made using html css and javascript